DeafMic/Recognition_from_Ontology/README.md

-Recognition_from_Onto
-Perfoms offline speech recognition with the given Ontology
+Performs offline speech recognition with the help of PicoVoice recognizer and Onthologies.

-Works like a menu selector